Collaborative & Reproducible Research

 To avoid this, it is a good idea to either update

 /data/** to the “.gitignore”

 / refers to the root of the git repository,

 A Plug for Reproducibility

-Reproducibility is a core tenent of the scientific method.
-Experiments are reported in sufficient detail for a skilled practitioner to duplicate the result.
+Reproducibility is a core tenet of the scientific method.
+Experiments should be reported in sufficient detail for a skilled practitioner to duplicate the result.